Spencer Torkelson Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is fifth in the league with a collective 9.8 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Giants pitching staff ranks seventh in the league.

-- The Giants have a 4.77 team ERA that ranks 19th across all league pitching staffs.
+- The Giants' 4.74 team ERA ranks 20th across all MLB pitching staffs.

-- Giants pitchers combine to rank 22nd in baseball in home runs surrendered (20 total, 1.5 per game).
+- The Giants rank 22nd in baseball in home runs allowed (21 total, 1.5 per game).

-- The Giants will send DeSclafani (1-0) out for his third start of the season.
+- Webb makes the start for the Giants, his fourth of the season.
+He is 0-3 with a 6.35 ERA and 22 strikeouts in 17 2/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander tossed 6 1/3 innings against the Kansas City Royals, allowing one earned run while surrendering three hits.
+- The right-hander's last appearance was on Tuesday against the Los Angeles Dodgers, when he tossed six innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.